KGConf/open-kg-curriculum/curriculum/modules/Dublin_Core/Dublin_Core.md

 ### Definition

 Dublin Core is a foundational metadata standard first developed at a 1995 conference hosted by [OCLC](https://www.oclc.org/en/about.html?cmpid=md_ab) and the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu) (NCSA).
 The standard was named after Dublin, Ohio, the conference's location.
-Although initially expressed in the form of HTML, the Dublin Core is now [RDF](../modules/RDF/RDF.md)-compliant and straightforward to incorporate into users' own ontologies.
+Although initially expressed in the form of HTML, Dublin Core is now [RDF](../modules/RDF/RDF.md)-compliant and straightforward to incorporate into users' own ontologies.

 The initial schema, known as the Dublin Core Metadata Element Set, featured fifteen elements (i.e., properties) covering a broad range of library applications: